Vignesh-Nswamy/Data-Science/Project 2/README.md

-Regression model for election data of the 2018 US Senate Elections.
+Regression, classification and clustering models for election data of the 2018 US Senate Elections.